pineapplegiant/pineapplegiant/README.md

 <details>
   <summary><b>🔬 Bio</b></summary>
   I'm a javascript developer and UX enthusiast passionate about design systems and web accessibility.
-React is my frontend library of choice–if I'm not keeping it vanilla, and Neovim my editor of choice.
+If I'm not keeping it vanilla I like React for building UI's and I use Neovim for coding it all up.
-  When I'm not coding, I thoroughly enjoy making and eating (hawaiian) pizza, playing on my nintendo switch and PC, and learning about philosophy.
-I've interned as a software engineer at both Intel and Workiva and have worked as a Frontend Engineer for Searchspring, where I wrote web code amongst many other things.
+  When I'm not coding, I thoroughly enjoy making and eating (hawaiian) pizza, playing on my PC and nintendo switch, and reading/learning about psychology and philosophy.
+  I've interned as a software engineer at both Intel and Workiva and have worked as a Frontend Engineer for Searchspring, where I wrote web code among many other things.
 </details>

 <details>
-  <summary><b>🔭 Goals for 2023</b></summary>
+  <summary><b>🔭 Goals for 2024</b></summary>
   <ul>
+    <li>Get a JOB :')</li>
-    <li>Learn how to make electronic music</li>
+    <li>Make electronic music</li>
-    <li>Start blogging on my Personal Site</li>
+    <li>Start blogging on my Personal Website</li>
     <li>Finish designing Spaceduck and update lua neovim port 🚀🦆</li>
   </ul>
 </details>